 In “Improving Requesting” you will learn how to help your child improve how he communicates what he wants or needs.
 Children with autism have significant difficulty using verbal and non-verbal language to communicate, as well as difficulty understanding the verbal and non-verbal language of others.
 In this course, you will learn to observe how your child currently communicates what he wants, and learn specific strategies to help your child learn new ways of communicating his/her wants and needs.
 Step by step video illustrations of parents using the techniques are provided.

+Welcome video.
 Lisa Wallace, M.A., CCC-SLP, the course instructor, welcomes you to the course and provides an overview of the course goals and content.

 Overview of Autism and Communication.
 Children with autism have significant difficulty understanding the verbal and nonverbal language of others.
 They also have difficulty using verbal and nonverbal language to communicate to others.
 In this section you will learn about the core features of autism and how they affect how your child learns to communicate.